pmean/classes/clinical-research-methodology/modules/5510-12-overview.md

 ---
-title: "MEDB 5510, Clinical Research Methodology, Module12 Videos"
+title: "MEDB 5510, Clinical Research Methodology, Module12"
 ---

-Note that I am including some recordings done back in 2019.
-You do not need to watch these, and you probably do not want to watch them.
-I am putting them here because I want to eventually turn the content of these videos into a book about research methods.
-Students who attended the live lecture on Wednesday do not have to view either recording, unless they want to.
+#### Hypothesis testing

+#### Synopsis

+If your research involves hypothesis testing, you need a basic understanding of Type I and II errors, p-values, and confidence intervals.
+You should also be aware of a Bayesian alternative to the classical approach to hypothesis testing.

+#### Learning objectives

+In this module, you will learn how to

++ discuss the goal of data analysis and interpretation in research projects
++ discuss statistical power and how to determine it
++ describe what is needed in order to determine sample size for a research project

-### 2021 recordings
+#### 2021 recordings

-### Readings and Resources
+#### Readings and Resources

 Handouts associated with the videos are draft only at this point.
 They will be finalized on or before noon on 2022-04-13 (Wednesday).